Associated Materials

 • Parse out the many behaviors—i.e., decisions and actions of individual actors—that occur throughout the program and are essential to shifting community norms around violence against women and girls.

-• Guide program stakeholders to identify program strengths, opportunities for improvement, and implications for sustainability and community ownership .
+• Guide program stakeholders to identify program strengths, opportunities for improvement, and implications for sustainability and community ownership.

-• Design new and adapted tools, materials, and approaches that respond to these learnings and incorporate insights from behavioral science.
-For example, we developed an activity that helps foster peer accountability among community members by collectively identifying the roles they play in ending violence against women and girls in their community.
+• An activity that helps foster peer accountability among community members by collectively identifying the roles they play in ending violence against women and girls in their community.

 Takeaway